 Pro tip: Set up the ways you’ll measure your marketing ROI in advance, and schedule regular check-ins to keep yourself on track with your “big picture” goals.

 An example of a Google Sheets marketing budget template that can be used for tracking and reporting.

 One thing that can often slip through the cracks is the logistics behind your marketing budget.
 Each platform and marketing cost may require different types of payment methods.
 Decide ahead of time whether you’ll be using invoices, a company credit card, or other payment methods before you go forth with your marketing budget.
 Be sure to include a spot to document these methods in your template.

 The last thing you want is for a promotion to go down due to inaccurate payment info, a credit card limit, or other issues that could have been easily avoided if you got your ducks in a row in advance.

 Pro tip: Try to maintain consistency across your payment methods to make all your costs easier to manage.

-While the steps above can help you create your own marketing budget from scratch, there are also plenty of handy templates you can use.
-Check out these online marketing budget templates we found that could make your life easier:
+Before we jump into how you can create your own marketing budget, it’s helpful to know there are plenty of handy marketing budget templates you can use to simplify this process.
+Check out these free marketing budget templates we found that will make your budget planning easier: